vkoves/vkoves.github.io/_posts/2026-08-24-ev-road-tripping-is-actually-easy-now.md

 ### Terminology

-- kilowatt (kW) - a unit of power, roughly equal to the instantenous power draw of a microwave.
+- kilowatt (kW) - a unit of power, roughly equal to the instantaneous power draw of a microwave.
 EV charging speeds are in kilowatts, with many modern EVs able to hit over 100 kW on compatible chargers.